 The economy of North Carolina is one that heavily relies upon the financial sector, both because of several mega-corporations located there, but also because many of these hugely successful enterprises are themselves banks and accounting firms.
 When, in accounting circles, people refer to the “big four” firms, they are talking about Deloitte Touche Tohmatsu (known as just “Deloitte”), PricewaterhouseCoopers (PwC), Ernst & Young (E&Y), and Klynveld Peat Marwick Goerdeler (KPMG).
 The latter three of these have offices in North Carolina.
 Bank of America is based in Charlotte, and BB&T comes out of a city called Winston-Salem.
 There are 14 Fortune 500 and 26 Fortune 1000 headquarters that call the Tar Heel State home, as well as hundreds of accounting firms.

 With an especially strong economy, particularly in the 15 metropolitan or urban areas across the state becoming a CPA has never been a better idea.
-North Carolina reports consistently low unemployment and a gross state product that hovers around $528 million.
+North Carolina reports consistently low unemployment and a gross state product that hovers around $528 billion.
 These and other reasons mean that North Carolina’s accounting sector is steadily growing.

 Quick NC Facts